rainsoftware/Nexus-Target-Verifier/SECURITY.md

 Email: meekoo459@proton.me

-this email is a automated account expected a response and update on a report in 2 hours - 2 weeks.
+this email is a automated account expect a response and update on a report in 2 hours - 2 weeks.